 - Back up your contacts, apps, messages, call logs, notes, etc. This is strongly recommended, as everything gets wiped out in this firmware flashing process.

-- Also backup EFS folder that is present in the system directory.
-This folder contains IMEI, wireless devices’ MAC addresses, and product code, etc. If this folder gets deleted, then your device will not be recognized by the carrier.
+- Also, backup the EFS folder that is present in the system directory.
+This folder contains IMEI, wireless devices’ MAC addresses, and product codes, etc. If this folder gets deleted, then your device will not be recognized by the carrier.

 - This method requires root access.
 So make sure that your Samsung mobile is rooted before moving further.